Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Adaptive-Resolution Gaussian Process Fusion

-Second, we also consider uncertainty caused by partially observing grid cells.
-In our mapping framework, the measurements obtained from a given grid cell are summarized as one single value representing the averaged function value.
-However, it is not rare that some grid cells are only partially covered by the FoV, especially when the grid cells occupy larger area after merging operation.
-Directly assigning the average measurements to these grid cells would be an over-confident assumption, as the unobserved part of these grid cells may contradict the current measurements, e.g. when grid cells contain both interesting and uninteresting regions.
-To tackle this problem, we propose the coverage-ratio-dependent variance $\sigma_{c,i}^2 = \beta\left(1 - \frac{\area[cover]}{\area[c]}\right)$ in our sensor model, where $\beta \in \Real^{+}$ is a weighting and $\area[\cell], \area[cover]$ are the area of the grid cell and the part covered by the FoV.
-When a grid cell is fully observed in measurement $z_i$, this noise term is canceled out.
+The noise variance can be decomposed into two parts.
+First, we assume measurements taken from higher altitudes are more susceptible to environmental noise such as light conditions.
+To this end, we describe the degraded accuracy of sensor information at higher altitude by $\sigma_{a,i}^2 = \alpha h$, where $\alpha \in \mathbb{R}^{+}$ and $h$ is the sensor's altitude.
+Second, we consider uncertainty caused by observing incomplete grid cells.
+In our mapping framework, some grid cells are only partially covered by the current sensor footprint, especially when the grid cells occupy larger area after they are merged.
+Directly assigning the average measurements as the observation of these grid cells would be an over-confident assumption, as the unobserved part of these grid cells may contradict the current measurements, e.g., when grid cells span over the domain of heterogeneous function values.
+To tackle this problem, we propose the coverage-ratio-dependent variance $\sigma_{c,i}^2 = \beta\left(1 - \frac{\area[\mathrm{cover}]}{\area[c]}\right)$ in our sensor model, where $\beta \in \Real^{+}$ is a weighting and $\area[\cell], \area[cover]$ are the area of the grid cell and the part covered by the footprint.
+When a grid cell is fully observed in measurement $z_i$, this noise term disappears.

-When the sensor takes a new measurement, the measurement data in our sensor model are generated as follows: given the known intrinsic and extrinsic parameters, and sensor height, the FoV can be determined.
-First, we query the grid cells which have overlap with the FoV using depth first tree search with pruning.
+The measurement data in our sensor model are generated as follows: the sensor footprint is determined given the known intrinsic and extrinsic parameters.
+First, we query the grid cells having overlap with the footprint using depth-first tree search with pruning.
 Second, for observed grid cell $\cell[i]$, we calculate the corresponding averaged measurement value $z_{i}$ as illustrated in \cref{F:sensor_model}.
 Third, we sum the altitude-dependent variance $\sigma_{a,i}^2$ and coverage-ratio-dependent variance $\sigma_{c,i}^2$ as the total variance of each measurement $z_i$.